-The Intel® Server System P4000IP is designed to operate at external ambient temperatures of between 10°C- 35°C. Working with integrated platform management, several features within the system are designed to move air in a front to back direction, through the system and over critical components in order to prevent them from overheating and allow the system to operate with best performance.
+The Intel® Server System P4000IP and Intel® Workstation System P4000CR is designed to operate at external ambient temperatures in compliance with ASHARE class A2.
+Working with integrated platform management, features within the system are designed to move air in a front to back direction, through the system and over critical components in order to prevent overheating and allow the system to operate with best performance.